-The U.S. government then tried to establish a boundary with the Ohio tribes through treaties, but frontiersmen simply ignored them and moved onto native lands.
+The U.S. government then tried to establish a boundary with the Ohio tribes through treaties, but frontiersmen ignored them and moved onto native lands.
 This resulted in a bloody war between the United States and the Ohio Indians, supported by the British, from 1790 to 1794, in which the Potawatomi from Michigan and Indiana participated.
 The war continued until the Indians were put down by “Mad Anthony” Wayne at the Battle of Fallen Timbers in 1794.
 In November, the British signed the Jay Treaty resolving their differences with the United States and agreed to leave their forts on American territory.
-The alliance chiefs signed a treaty ceding most of Ohio, which included 240 Potawatomi members.
+The alliance chiefs signed a treaty ceding most of Ohio, including 240 Potawatomi members.
 Although the Potawatomi did not surrender any of their lands, they received $1,000 for signing.
 Afterward, more than 60 of the Potawatomi leaders, who had attended the treaty negotiations at Greenville, Ohio, mysteriously got sick and died.
 The British claimed Americans had poisoned them.

 The native tribes signed several treaties in the next few years, but it wasn’t until the Detroit Treaty was signed in November 1807 that the Potawatomi were required to surrender some of their own lands.
 The Potawatomi tribal lands included northern Illinois, southeastern Wisconsin, northern Indiana, southern Michigan, and northwestern Ohio by this time.